Sharaf bin Rajeh: As regent

-To prevent his constitutional power from being levied to support the Golden Square, in 1941 Abdullah fled the royal palace.
+To prevent his constitutional power from being levied to support the Golden Square, in 1941 Abd al-Ilah fled the royal palace.
 After this, Rashid Ali al-Gaylani was looking to bring in a new regent.
 He therefore called forward the distant royal relative of Sharaf bin Rajeh to legitimize the government.
-Abdullah was then indicted in absentia for 'trying to undermine the army, for harming national unity and for flouting the constitution.'
+Abd al-Ilah was then indicted in absentia for 'trying to undermine the army, for harming national unity and for flouting the constitution.'
 This new government was recognized by the Germans, but not the British.